systemd/mkosi/mkosi.md

   Linux, additional repositories must be passed in the form `<name>::<url>` (e.g. `myrepo::https://myrepo.net`).

-`UseHostRepositories=`, `--use-host-repositories`

-: This option is only applicable for RPM-based distributions:
-  *CentOS*, *Fedora Linux*, *Mageia*, *Rocky Linux*, *Alma Linux* and *OpenMandriva*.
-  Allows use of the host's existing RPM repositories.
-  By default, a hardcoded set of default RPM repositories is generated and used.
-  Use `--repositories=` to identify a custom set of repositories to be enabled and used for the build.

 `RepositoryDirectory`, `--repository-directory`

 : This option can (for now) only be used with RPM-based distributions and Arch